 Mobility Will be a Big Deal

 Smart Insights says that around 80% of Internet users now own a smartphone.
-Society is more connected and more mobile than ever, and businesses will need to follow suit if they hope to keep up with trends in 2017 and beyond.
+Society is more connected and more mobile than ever, and businesses will need to follow suit if they hope to keep up with small business tech trends in 2017 and beyond.
 According to Marketing Land, roughly 56 percent of consumer traffic to the leading US websites is from mobile devices.
 What is interesting is that Google says 61% of users are unlikely to return to a site they had trouble accessing via mobile and 40% will visit a competitor’s site instead.
 The truth is, as customers get more mobile, small businesses must adapt and cater to their mobility by creating mobile-friendly experiences for prospects and customers to engage.
 That might involve making websites more mobile-friendly, engaging more on primarily mobile platforms such as Facebook and Instagram, or even creating a branded app of their own.

-Another interesting trend in customer mobility is in regards to mobile payments (or mobile wallet).
+Another interesting small business tech trend in customer mobility is in regards to mobile payments (or mobile wallet).
 Research firm Javelin Strategy states that, “Mobile proximity payment volume has tripled since 2013, reaching $10 billion in 2015, and is expected to surge to $92 billion by 2019.”
 That means installing devices that accept mobile payments might turn out to be a wise investment.
 The bottom line is, if you want to future-proof your business, then you will want to optimize for the best possible mobile experience for your customers.

 Customers are not the only ones interacting more on the go.
 Because technology has allowed more work to be done online, employees are progressively working outside the office.
 The Bureau of Labor Statistics (BLS) reported, “the share of workers doing some or all of their work at home grew from 19 percent in 2003 … to 24 percent in 2015.”
 After all, why be chained to a desk for 40 hours a week when you can do your work from anywhere?
 As it turns out, working outside of a normal office setting more often leads to employees being more productive.
 According to Forbes, “Employee mobility leads to 30% better processes and 23% more productivity.”